 said it is because it is U.S. grown

 QUALISOY to schedule a meeting or educational session with a soybean oils expert

-Within the next decade, 16 million acres of high oleic soybeans will be grown, producing six billion pounds of high oleic soybean oil.
+Within the next three years, over 600 million pounds of high oleic soybean oil is expected to be available.
 This will make soybeans the fourth-largest grain and oilseed crop in the U.S. and ensure that a robust supply is available to meet increasing demand.

 Domestic Supply Chain

 Keeping all production in the U.S. ensures a shorter supply chain, reduced transportation costs and a lower carbon footprint,

 making it quicker and more cost-effective to produce high oleic soybean oil.

 Full global regulatory approval for high oleic soybeans was secured in 2017, providing food companies a greater incentive to adopt high oleic soybean oil and allowing U.S. soybean growers to produce a product desired by the food industry.